Contact Us Today (424) 372-3112

 Using force, fear, or fraud

-The significant movement of the victim must also be done by the use of either force or fear.
+The use of either force or fear must also do the significant movement of the victim.
 This can be accomplished by physically grabbing and dragging the victim away or moving them to another location by physical restraint.

 Fear is often applied by using a deadly weapon, such as holding the victim at gunpoint or knifepoint.